-To provide technical and planning assistance necessary to improve the economic vitality of the Allen County community.
+Subcategory 405 LOCAL To provide technical and planning assistance necessary to improve the economic vitality of the Allen County community.

-Local elected officials and government representatives have long realized that accurate information is the key in retaining and expanding a vibrant economic base.
+Local elected officials and government representatives have long realized that accurate information is the key to retaining and expanding a vibrant economic base.
 The Commission will continue to support such activities in its Work Program.
-In order to support local economic development initiatives, the Commission will establish and provide a central location for information and services utilized in attracting, retaining, and expanding local employment opportunities.
+To support local economic development initiatives, the Commission will establish and provide a central location for information and services to attract, retain, and expand local employment opportunities.

 The Planning Commission has also compiled and submitted local cost of living data to the ACCRA since 1997.
 In 2007, the agency developed a Community Economic Development Strategy (CEDS) for Allen County.
 In 2010, LACRPC facilitated local efforts to maintain and publish the CEDS project listing.
-In 2012, staff continued working with local officials and representatives to review funding opportunities and layering of funds in local transportation, sewer, water, and housing projects.
-In 2013, staff worked collaboratively with the Allen County Commissioners, the Allen Water District, Auglaize Township, Perry Township, the Village of Harrod, the Allen County Regional Airport and the City of Lima to secure an Innovation Grant from the Ohio Development Services Agency to develop a water distribution system to Allen County's east side.
+In 2012, staff continued working with local officials and representatives to review funding opportunities and layering funds in local transportation, sewer, water, and housing projects.
+In 2013, staff worked collaboratively with the Allen County Commissioners, the Allen Water District, Auglaize Township, Perry Township, the Village of Harrod, the Allen County Regional Airport and the City of Lima to secure an Innovation Grant from the Ohio Development Services Agency to develop a water distribution system on Allen County's east side.
 In 2015, the Agency worked with the AEDG and local governments to complete the platting of Ft.
 Shawnee Industrial Drive.
-In 2016, the RPC and AEDG prepared a second CEDS document.
-In 2017, the Agency worked with the Chamber of Commerce and local officials to develop a list of shovelready infrastructure projects requested by the Trump Administration needed to advance economic development.
-The Commission works to continually provide the area Chambers of Commerce, the Allen Economic Development Group (AEDG) and governmental officials with statistical information.
+In 2016 and 2021 the RPC and AEDG updated the CEDS document.
+In 2017, the Agency worked with the Chamber of Commerce and local officials to develop a list of shovel-ready infrastructure projects requested by the Trump Administration needed to advance economic development.
+The Commission continually provides the area Chambers of Commerce, the Allen Economic Development Group (AEDG), and governmental officials with statistical information.

-The LACRPC will continue to develop data and materials related to documenting the area's economic base.
-The LACRPC will continue to work with local economic development groups in developing a current real-time database of development-related statistics.
-The agency will work toward monitoring the progress of local economic development initiatives supported in part with federal and state funding.
-Staff will attend/support the Lima/Allen County Chamber of Commerce's Agribusiness Committee.
+- The LACRPC will continue developing data and materials to document the area's economic base. - The LACRPC will continue to work with local economic development groups to build a current real-time development-related statistics database - The agency will monitor the progress of regional economic development initiatives supported in part by federal and state funding.